Quantum conductance of silicon-doped carbon wire nanojunctions: Introduction

-The consequences of such disorders of defects on the electronic properties of atomic size systems are usually viewed in the terms of Landauer-B{\"u}ttiker theory.
-Such representation allows one to connect the classical scattering theory and the conductance of the system in the framework of transmission and reflection processes.
-We notice that several approaches have been developed in order to calculate the transmission and reflection cross sections, where the most popular based on the first-principle calculations \cite{xia1}-\cite{zwierzycki} or semi-empirical methods using the Green's function formalism \cite{caroli}, \cite{khomyakov1}.
-In the present work we investigate the scattering processes on the basis of phase field matching theory (PFMT) \cite{szczesniak1}, \cite{szczesniak2} originally developed for scattering of phonons and magnons \cite{khater}.
-Our theoretical model rely upon the matrix calculus where the Bloch states of an ideal leads are matched to the scattering region wave functions.
-In this approach the electronic properties of the system are described in the framework of the tight-binding formalism, which have been previously successfully applied in the electronic transport calculations across various nanojunctions \cite{szczesniak2}, \cite{rabani}-\cite{chen}.
-In particlar, in our work we employ the appropriate Slater-Koster \cite{slater}-type Hamiltonian parameters calculated on the basis of Harrison tight-binding theory (HTBT) \cite{harrison}. in this manner, the PFMT can be considered as a transparent and efficient mathematical tool for calculations of both electronic and transport properties for a wide range of atomic sized systems.
+The electrons which contribute to transport present characteristic wavelengths comparable to the size of molecular nanojunctions, leading to quantum coherent effects.
+The transport properties of a given nanojunction are then described in terms of the Landauer-B{\"u}ttiker theory \cite{landauer}, \cite{buttiker}, which relate transmission scattering to quantum conductance.
+Several approaches have been developed in order to calculate the scattering transmission and reflection cross sections in nanostructures, where the most popular are based on first-principle calculations \cite{zwierzycki}, \cite{pauly} and semi-empirical methods using the nonequilibrium Green's function formalism \cite{caroli}, \cite{deretzis}.

+In the present work we investigate the electronic scattering processes on the basis of the phase field matching theory (PFMT) \cite{khater1}, \cite{szczesniak}, originally developed for the scattering of phonons and magnons in nanostructures \cite{khater2}, \cite{khater3}, \cite{tigrine}, \cite{virlouvet}, \cite{fellay}.
+Our theoretical method is based on the appropriate phase matching of the Bloch states of ideal leads to the local states in the scattering region.
+In this approach the electronic properties of the system are described in the framework of the tight-binding formalism (TB) which is widely exploited for electronic transport calculations \cite{szczesniak}, \cite{mardaani}, \cite{rabani}, \cite{wu}, \cite{chen2}, and for simulating the STM images of nanostructures \cite{hands}, \cite{delga}.
+In particular, we employ the appropriate Slater-Koster \cite{slater} type Hamiltonian parameters calculated on the basis of the Harrison tight-binding theory (HTBT) \cite{harrison}.
+The PFMT method, which is formally equivalent to the method of nonequilibrium Green's functions \cite{zhang5}, can be considered consequently as a transparent and efficient mathematical tool for the calculation of the electronic quantum transport properties for a wide range of molecular sized nanojunction systems.